kaverichougule/Assignemnt1_The_Gallery_Cafe/README.md

 # Menu Section
 ![image](https://github.com/kaverichougule/Assignemnt1_The_Gallery_Cafe/assets/101037685/45a43c2d-9a38-493c-8528-6459aa8d89e7)
 The Menu section showcases different cuisines available at the cafe.
-There are 3 parts "South Indian, "Punjabi" and "Extras", including an ordered list '<ol>'
+There are 3 parts "South Indian, "Punjabi" and "Extras", including an ordered list.
 '<ol>': Represents an ordered list, used for listing menu items like "South Indian," "Punjabi," and "Extras."
 '<li>': Represents a list item, used within <ol> to define individual items in the menu lists.